 • Make sure you have turned the Blade Offset back to the appropriate value for the blade you are using.
-If the Offset is at 0, then your closed paths will not quite close when cutting with a blade.
+If the Offset is at 0 or turned off, then your closed paths will not quite close when cutting with a blade.